PhD Study with a Disability, Chronic Illness or Learning Difficulty

 - Making more flexible supervision arrangements – Your supervisor may be able to offer alternative supervision arrangements if your disability makes it difficult to plan or attend face-to-face meetings (or if you have problems getting to your university campus).
 These could include communicating electronically or via telephone, or simply setting alternative times and venues for meetings.

-- Providing accessible feedback - Your supervisor may be able to adopt alternative means of communication, if dyslexia or visual problems make it hard for you to read written feedback.
+- Providing accessible feedback – Your supervisor may be able to adopt alternative means of communication, if dyslexia or visual problems make it hard for you to read written feedback.
 These could include providing feedback in other forms (such as an audio recording).
-Or simply making more time to discuss work with you.

 - Helping with drafts – If their time allows, your supervisor will normally be happy to read through drafts of material you are presenting or publishing.
 This can be particularly helpful if you have problems with dyslexia or similar conditions.